 Klout Was Really Big

-In many people’s eyes, Klout did not provide an accurate mechanism to calculate the influential score.
+In many people’s eyes, that platform did not provide an accurate mechanism to calculate the influential score.
 It did not analyze your internet presence accurately.
 It couldn’t measure every type of influence.
 Its scores didn’t reflect the true expertise of people.

 Yes, of course, all these are sensible arguments.

-But, critics didn’t see that Klout has started something big.
+But, critics didn’t see that they have started something big.
 They are the first members of the evolution of the “influencer marketing.”
 They are the pioneers of measuring social media interaction and upgraded it to influencer marketing.

 It was an important score for them as freelancers work on social media.
 So, now they’ll have to find another method, and I hope many alternatives will emerge soon with the death of Klout.